 Luxury Market Report North America

-This April 2020 report provides an in-depth look at the top residential markets across the United States and Canada.
+Produced monthly by The Institute for Luxury Home Marketing, this report provides an in-depth look at the top residential markets across the United States and Canada.
 Within the individual markets, you will find established luxury benchmark prices and detailed survey of luxury active and sold properties designed to showcase current market status and recent trends.
 The national report illustrates a compilation of the top North American markets to review overall standards and trends.
-Please ask us for a copy of the full 16 page report.

 The Institute for Luxury Home Marketing has analyzed a number of metrics — including sales prices, sales volumes, number of sales, sales-price-to-list-price ratios, days on market and price-per-square-foot – to provide you a comprehensive North American Luxury Market report.

-Additionally, we have further examined all of the individual luxury markets to provide both an overview and an in-depth analysis - including, where data is sufficient, a breakdown by luxury single-family homes and luxury attached homes (Condos).
+Additionally, we have further examined all of the individual luxury markets to provide both an overview and an in-depth analysis - including, where data is sufficient, a breakdown by luxury single-family homes and luxury attached homes.

 It is our intention to include additional luxury markets on a continual basis.
 If your market is not featured, please contact us so we can implement the necessary qualification process.
-More in-depth reports on the luxury communities in your market are available as well just let us know, call or text 239-360-5527.
+More in-depth reports on the luxury communities in your market are available as well.

 By contrast, a Seller's Market gives sellers greater control over the price point.
 Typically, this means there are few homes on the market and a generous demand, causing competition between buyers who ultimately drive sales prices higher.